mbheinen/bpa-ipf-tsp/README.md

 b)  Set Up IPF-Capable User Login Accounts for Gnome Desktop Users:
 1)  If you like, you can modify  any existing or new standard Default, Gnome Desktop User accounts to that they can run the IPF GUI, and the batch routines.
 Unless you add the features to the Gnome Desktop User Menus yourself, you will lose access to the various IPF Pop-Up Help files, and other items available from the Motif Front Panel (FPanel).
 The Motif Runtime Libraries are still required to be installed for you to be able to run the GUI, even if using the Gnome desktop & window manager, instead of the Motif Window Manager.
 2)  There are basically three requirements:
-06/03/01
-11
 First:  You must have run Xconfigurator as "root" and set up the X-windows color scheme to use 16-bit color depth at 1024x768 screen resolution.
 This will not work with 8-bit (256-color) color depth.
 You may have already set up during installation for the screen to operate at 1024x768 and 16-bit color depth.
-Second:  You must replace the default ".bash_profile" with the file listed as "sample.bash_profile" in the /updatedisk directory,  using either the RH62 or the RH71 version of “sample.bash_profile”, which is setup to define the required paths, etc. for IPF.
+Second:  You must replace the default ".bash_profile" with the file listed as "sample.bash_profile" in the /updatedisk directory,  using either the RH62 or the RH71 version of Â“sample.bash_profileÂ”, which is setup to define the required paths, etc. for IPF.
 Third:    Bring a copy of the IPF XGUI resource file into the Gnome Desktop User directory by typing, "cp /ipfdisks/XGUI  ."
 Without the XGUI file in the Gnome Desktop User directory, you will not get the proper colors on the screen when running the IPF GUI.
 Optionally you can run the various IPF programs from the command line by typing the respective commands followed by "&", or you can add them to the Gnome User Menus by using the Gnome Menu Editor, and entering each command followed by "&"..
 For example, to run the GUI, you would open a terminal window and type "gui  &".
 You would do the same, with bpa, ipfbat, etc.
-c)  Install StarOffice 5.2:  Login as “root”, insert the StarOffice 5.2 CD;  change to the directory “/linux/office52/program” and type “ ./setup  /net”.
-Select  “/usr/office52” as the install directory.
-With this “base” installation, any user can be set up with the minimum configuration files as a “local user” copy, by logging in as that user, opening a terminal window, and typing: “/usr/office52/program/setup” and following the prompts to install the local user fileset.
+c)  Install StarOffice 5.2:  Login as "root", insert the StarOffice 5.2 CD;  change to the directory "/linux/office52/program" and type " ./setup  /net".
+Select  "/usr/office52" as the install directory.
+With this "base" installation, any user can be set up with the minimum configuration files as a "local user" copy, by logging in as that user, opening a terminal window, and typing: Â“/usr/office52/program/setupÂ” and following the prompts to install the local user fileset.

-H.  COR Files Fix -- IPF Coordinate Files and Powerflow Plot Title Blocks -- HowTo Ver.
+## COR Files Fix -- IPF Coordinate Files and Powerflow Plot Title Blocks -- HowTo Ver.
 1.00  3/9/2001
 1) IPF Coordinate Files: For the .COR files to work properly with IPF on Linux, the .COR file data cannot contain Carriage Returns at the ends of the lines.  .COR files transferred for a DOS or MS-Windows environment, will have had Carriage Returns inserted automatically, and these must be removed.
 In order to remove the carriage returns, use the IPF utility, "dos-linux.bash" Examples of Use: dos-linux.bash  EWEB.COR <cr> dos-linux.bash  ewebppl.cor <cr> dos-linux.bash  *.COR <cr>
 This utility also renames the files with "UPPER CASE" filenames, to "lower case" filenames.
 2)   Powerflow Plot Title Blocks/User Comments:
-06/03/01
-12
 There are some specific steps necessary to properly setup Title Blocks and User Comments on the IPF Plots.
 Described here is the step-by-step procedure to be followed:
 After you have loaded a study case, and loaded either an existing plot coordinate file or created a new one from either the Landscape (L85X11.COR) or Portrait (P85X11.COR), you will want to insert Title Block User Comments and Descriptive Information:
 a.
 Click "File,Plot Options, User Comments"